bartek-skrzyczek/navbar_on_scroll/README.md

 # navbar_on_scroll
-Navbar on scroll changes class.
+Navbar on scroll changes class, is hidden while scrolling top.
 Excercise 0001.